Market Making with Fads, Informed, and Uninformed Traders: Conclusions

 \section{Conclusions}

-We computed approximate closed-form solutions for a market making problem à la Avellaneda-Stoikov when the market is populated by informed and uninformed traders.\footnote{Here, information is knowledge about the fad in the market.} To the best of our knowledge this is the first time that informed and uninformed trading is incorporated in the optimal market making problem.
-Our work is also the first to build a bridge for the classical results of \cite{glosten1985bid} in the continuous-time optimal market making problem of \cite{AVELL}.
+We computed approximate closed-form solutions for a market making problem à la Avellaneda-Stoikov when the market is populated by informed and uninformed traders.\footnote{Here, information is knowledge about the fad in the market.} To the best of our knowledge, this is the first time that informed and uninformed trading is incorporated in the optimal market making problem.
+Our work builds a bridge for the classical results of \cite{GLOSTEN} in the continuous-time optimal market making problem of \cite{AVELL}.
+In a market with informed and uninformed traders where the fads are impounded in the asset price, temporary mispricing generates an endogenous asymmetry in optimal liquidity provision by the market maker.
+The model provides a structural mechanism to link short-term price deviations (short living information) to asymmetric liquidity.

-We carried out an extensive sensitivity analysis to find the value of information by comparing strategies with increasing levels of information.
-We have shown that the toxicity of the order flow deteriorates the market maker's performance and widens the bid-ask spread.
-Our results can be easily generalised to the case of market making with signals.
+We carried out an extensive sensitivity analysis to find the value of information (by comparing strategies with increasing levels of information) for the market maker.
+We showed how the toxicity of the order flow deteriorates the market maker's performance and how it widens the bid-ask spread.